thachp/use-cqrs/README.md

 ![arch](https://user-images.githubusercontent.com/1495371/171541707-4337418d-b57b-4aec-9bef-4069f6f2632f.png)

-## Examples
+## Detail Example

 Each query, command, and event must have its corresponding handler.
 Below are examples of classes for a query and its handler.
-You may use validation decorators to perform field validation and inject classes into the handler.
+You may use validation decorators to perform field validation and inject classes into the handler via the constructor.

 ```typescript
 import { IQuery, IQueryHandler, Injectable } from "use-cqrs";